CarlosHPlata/notes-vault/3-Coding/Rust - Option.md

 The [Option Official Documentation](https://doc.rust-lang.org/std/option/enum.Option.html) has several methods that you can use with the Optional Enum.

-If you want to select between None and Some you have to use [[Rust - Match Pattern]]
+If you want to select between None and Some you have to use [[Rust - Match Control Flow]] or [[Rust - Concise Control Flow with if let]]
 # 📦 References

 ---